BainbridgeArtisanResourceNetwork/How-Tos/HOWTO Use 3D Printer (Ultimaker 2+).md

 ![BARN ETA](ref/BARN-ETA-Header.png)
 # HOWTO: Use 3D Printer (Ultimaker 2+)

+Print projects typically take one or more hours to complete.
+Please be considerate of others also wanting to use the printer.

+(TBD - comment on use of material - must you supply your own?)

 ## Required

 - 3D model in .stl format.
 Typically created by Cura or downloaded from web sites such as Thingiverse